 As we look around us today, world peace and happiness for all beings seem all but an unattainable distant dream.
 Wherever we turn we are confronted with stories of exploitation of others and of the earth natural resources, corruption, greed, murders, rapes, wars, terrorism...

 Mahatma Gandhi explained the solution: “We but mirror the world.
 All the tendencies present in the outer world are to be found in the world of our body.
 If we could change ourselves, the tendencies in the world would also change.
 As a man changes his own nature, so does the attitude of the world change towards him.
 This is the divine mystery supreme.
 A wonderful thing it is and the source of our happiness.
 We need not wait to see what others do.”

-So if we really want to live in a world of peace and harmony, we must start with ourselves and change our own thoughts and behaviour patterns.
+So if we really want to live in a world of social justice, peace and harmony, we must start with ourselves and change our own thoughts and behaviour patterns.
 The battle we have to fight is not with the world outside but within.
 As spiritual warriors we must have the courage and discipline to travel the internal path that leads to our Eternal Self.
 Staying on the path is a constant battle; as well as the expected crossroads, bumps and potholes, we encounter many temptations and false prophets that distract us from our ultimate purpose.

 The first step outline five yamas (bridle or reins).
 These five pearls of wisdom guide our relationships with all sentient beings and guard us from going astray.
 They are ahimsa (non violence), satya(non lying), asteya (non stealing), bramacharya (walking with Brahman) and aparigraha (non greed).